- Outstanding display

 - No SD card slot

-So it’s fair to say that Google’s new Nexus 7 2013 edition has some big boots to fill, and with the added competition it’ll find it much harder than before.
-With the same processor that powers the impressive Nexus 4 and a claimed all day battery life, can the faster, sleeker, but more expensive, 7-inch Nexus 7 2 be anywhere near as successful as its predecessor?
+It’s fair to say that Google’s second generation Nexus 7 has some big boots to fill, but it'll be more difficult because of the added competition - in particular from the likes of the much cheaper Tesco Hudl.
+With the same processor that powers the impressive Nexus 4 and a claimed all day battery life, can the faster, sleeker, but crucially more expensive, 7-inch Nexus 7 be anywhere near as successful as its predecessor?
 We put it through its paces to find out - starting with the slimmed down design.

 Surprisingly, the back isn’t the grease magnet we’ve come to expect from previous experience with soft-touch plastic.
 It is remarkably resistant to dirt and oil.